 Talk to Your Pharmacist and Compare Local Pharmacy Prices

-This NPR article shares how the cost of one prescription with insurance was $900 – without insurance, just $45!
-You might also be surprised to learn prices for the same medication can vary significantly between pharmacies in your area.
+You might be surprised to learn prices for the same medication can vary significantly between pharmacies in your area.

-Many prescriptions can be transferred to a new pharmacy in just a few steps.
-Just keep in mind you’ll need all of the information about the medicine and your insurance information (if applicable).
+Many prescriptions can be transferred to a new pharmacy in a few steps.
+Just keep in mind you'll need all the information for the medicine and your insurance (if applicable).
 It may take a few days for changes to take effect.

 One website and mobile app that can be very helpful in finding the lowest prices on prescription drugs is GoodRx.
 GoodRx provides current prices and discounts for prescription drugs at U.S. pharmacies.